Altran-PT-GDC/Robot-Framework-Test-FX-Library/README.md

 The goal of the TestFX Library, is to wrap the main features of TestFX in a Robot Framework library that could be easy to use.

 The library was created in Java (using Robot Framework Javalib Core).
-This makes that the RF scripts must be runned with Jython instead of Python.
+This makes that the RF scripts can be runned with Jython.

+NOTE: in order to use Python instead of Jython, you should use our remote library feature, please follow these [instructions](https://github.com/Altran-PT-GDC/Robot-Framework-Test-FX-Library/wiki/4.-Executing-Test-Scripts#running-remote-library).

 ## Getting Started

 1. Install Robot Framework
 2. Install Jython
 3. Download TestFXLibrary.jar
 4. Add the JavaFX application under test and TestFXLibrary.jar to the classpath
 5. Create a Robot Framework script